Meghna Cement Mills PLC.

 4. Ensure that the internal audit plan is developed to meet the regulators’ expectations as well to meet the Audit Committee’s expectations.
 To ensure quality control of the internal audit plans on an ongoing basis by reviewing periodically.

-5. Develop the internal audit team’s engagement with and support of MCML’s major business strategy change program.
+5. Develop the internal audit team’s engagement with and support of MCMPLC’s major business strategy change program.

 6 Ensure annual audit plans have contingency built in, to provide unexpected audits to departments and cost centers as they may surface.